 Sir Barry Cross FRS, physiologist, took over the Institute’s Directorship in 1974.
 He would become the Institute’s longest serving Director, holding the role until 1989.

 Work published by Professor Azim Surani FRS (shown left) in 1984 revealed the discovery of mammalian genomic imprinting.
 Although we have two copies of most genes, one from each parent, imprinting means that, for some genes, we rely more on one copy than the other.
 This provided a crucial fundamental insight into genetics and development.
 Professor Wolf Reik FRS (then a postdoctoral researcher) would later work alongside Surani to show that imprinting is driven by an epigenetic system of DNA methylation.
-Reik still leads a group at the Institute today.
+Reik lead a group at the Institute until 2022.

 In 1986, the IAP joined with two organisations based in Roslin, Scotland to form the Institute of Animal Physiology & Genetics Research (IAPGR) with funding from the Agricultural & Food Research Council (AFRC).
 During this time, the IAPGR worked on developing the cloning techniques that would eventually produce Dolly the Sheep at Roslin in 1996.